GiantPluto/VaquarWiki/AWS-Custom-Lambda-authorizer---authentication-for-amazon-api-gateway-for-microservice.md

 - Supports Lambda triggered functions on authentication/registration events
 - Uses JWT signed tokens which can be passed directly to clients in session cookies and used to verify requests and passed in related API calls so a single authentication/authorisation method can be used through your stack statelessly
 Group membership, supplied in access token can be used for authorisation (e.g. users in group “Admin” can perform admin functions)

--Handles:
+- Handles:
--User group membership and attribute storage -Email/Phone verification
+- User group membership and attribute storage
+- Email/Phone verification
--User invitation
+- User invitation
--Login/Signup UI forms (customisable)
+- Login/Signup UI forms (customisable)
--Password reset
+- Password reset

 #### Disadvantages: